louis-chatain/FastAPI-instagram-clone/README.md

 4. CRUD Operations Implementation

-    User: Developed endpoints for creating a user (POST /users) and fetching user details (often protected).
+    User: Developed endpoints for creating a user and fetching user details.

-    Post: Implemented CRUD operations (CREATE, READ, UPDATE, DELETE) for posts, ensuring that only the post's owner can modify or delete their post.
+    Post: Implemented CRUD operations for posts, ensuring that only the post's owner can modify or delete their post.

     Comment: Developed endpoints for creating a comment under a specific post, and for retrieving comments associated with a post.